rbowen/presentations/raising_bar_presentations/slides.md

 If you are giving your talk online and cannot see your audience, practice for someone that is similar to your audience, and ask them to be harsh, because that will make you better.

+Having a (friendly) heckler in the audience can be a very powerful way to loosen up the audience and encourage participation.

 ---